-The UN Women Nigeria country head chats with gender activistsConnecting up-and-coming gender activists with the older generation of rights advocates is a necessary strategy for passing on knowledge and strategy on the one hand, and the infusion of innovation on the other.
-This is the mandate Generation Equality seeks to fulfill: to bridge the generational gap in gender leadership roles.
+The UN Women Nigeria country head chats with gender activistsConnecting up-and-coming gender activists with the older generation of rights advocates is a necessary strategy for passing on knowledge and strategy on the one hand, and infusing innovation on the other.
+This is the mandate Generation Equality seeks to fulfil: to bridge the generational gap in gender leadership roles.

-“As a young person, I’m ecstatic about women in leadership and how intergenerational can help get other women into positions of leadership.
+Abbiba Princewill, who was part of the UN Women Shadowing Scheme – a mentorship programme that paired young, aspiring women leaders with women in leadership positions (in government, in the diplomatic space, and in civil society) for career path guidance – described the experience as life changing: “As a young person, I’m ecstatic about women in leadership and how intergenerational dialogue can help get other women into positions of leadership.
 The gender gap is quite wide and the intergenerational dialogue has the potential for women to close the gap as quickly as possible.
-The Shadowing Scheme was life-affirming.
-And in some ways, changed my career path.
+The Shadowing Scheme was life affirming and in some ways changed my career path.
 It made it easy for me to make a career pivot.
 Having a mentor to help make a career change gave me confidence.
-So at the end of the shadowing scheme, and when COVID happened, I started to apply for fellowships, and opportunities opened up for me so I could gain more expertise.”, Abbiba Princewill, Hillary Rodham Clinton Scholar.
+So, at the end of the Shadowing Scheme, and when COVID happened, I started to apply for fellowships, and opportunities opened up for me so I could gain more expertise.”

 The economic and health pressures of the COVID-19 pandemic on families further exposed disadvantaged groups, including women, children and people with disabilities, to even greater risks.
 Their safety and access to basic needs were, and still are, of paramount concern.